logdatatech/Code.Truth/SoftwareDefectReductionTopTenOnOnePage.md

-# Software Defect Reduction Top 10 On A Page
+# Software Defect Reductions On A Page

 ## ONE - Finding and fixing problems after delivery is 100 times more expensive during requirements and design phase